thght/custom-types/README.md

 // you can lock a field making it read-only person.LOCK( 'name' );

-// check whether it's locked
+// check whether its locked
 const isLocked = person.IS_LOCKED( 'name' );

 // or unlock it